unkcpz/tatzelwurm/README.md

 I should polish and clear about design note and make an AEP for it first.

 At the current stage, the code base is small and every part is clear defined without too much abstractions.

+Since the task pool is added by using mocked surrealdb, which requires huge amount of crates dependencies.
+The worker and actioner binaries should be moved to crates that has independent `Cargo.toml`, to make the compile of server crate fast.

 ---------------------